-In Man’s Search for Meaning, the psychiatrist and neurologist Viktor Frankl wrote about his ordeal as a concentration camp inmate during the Second World War.
+In Man’s Search for Meaning, the psychiatrist and neurologist Viktor Frankl (d.
+1997) wrote about his ordeal as a concentration camp inmate during the Second World War.

-Interestingly, Frankl found that those who survived longest in concentration camps were not those who were physically strong, but those who retained a sense of control over their environment.
+Tellingly, Frankl found that those who survived longest in the concentration camp were not those who were physically strong, but those who retained a sense of control over their environment.